Hsu Hsin-liang

 Hsu Hsin-liang (許信良 (Xǔ Xìnliáng, Khó͘ Sìn-liông); born 27 May 1941) is a Taiwanese politician, formerly Chairman of the Democratic Progressive Party (DPP).
 He was a supporter of the Pan-Blue Coalition from 2000 to 2008 but then supported the DPP in the 2008 presidential election.

-Early life
+Early life and education

 Hsu was born in Chūreki, Shinchiku Prefecture, Japanese Taiwan (modern-day Zhongli, Taoyuan, Taiwan).
 He attended Hsinchu Senior High School and received his bachelor's degree in political science from National Chengchi University in 1967 and his Kuomintang-sponsored master's degree from the University of Edinburgh in 1969.

 Political career

 Hsu began his political career in the Kuomintang as a member of the Taiwan Provincial Assembly from 1973 to 1977.
 He was expelled from the Kuomintang but broke ranks in 1977 when he ran and won as an independent in the election for Magistrate of Taoyuan County.
 The Zhongli incident took place during the election after voters reported seeing a Kuomintang official destroy cast ballots.